dvollrath/Crops/Readme.md

 3. res01_???_crav6190.tif: A set of 7 files (??? are codes ID's the files) which measure more agro-climatic constraints (growing period, reference evapotranspiration, etc..)
 4. res03_crav6190l_sxlr_???.tif: A set of files (??? denote crop codes - see the crop_control.csv file) that measure suitability for a crop on a 0 to 100 scale

+The shell script "Crops_GAEZ_unzip.sh" in the Replicate folder is a utility that will unzip the sets of zip files downloaded from GAEZ.

 ### Running Regressions
 These files are all named "Crops_Reg_????.do".
 There are two files that need to be run first to merge the CSV files from R into a usable DTA file for Stata.